BetweenBooks/BetweenBooks.github.io/reviews/2020/capital-and-ideology-thomas-piketty-2020.md

 - Page 973 - Argument for co-management in firms (equal ownership between shareholders, and employees (irrespective of if they are a shareholder or not).
-He's mentioned previously that this has been done to some success in Germany and some other nordic countries.
+He's mentioned previously that this has been done to some success in Germany and some other Nordic countries.

 - Page 982 and friends - Big proposal of progressive tax rates which fund the social transformation of universal income, universal wealth endowment (a very